 This is an online course which is broken into 14 weeks.
-Each week has a notes page which includes a short video introduction and detailed material for the week.
+Each week has a notes page which includes a short video introduction along with detailed notes for the week.
 Each week also includes an online quiz which you are to complete.
-The goal of the quizzes is for you to check that you understand the important points of each video.
+The goal of the quizzes is for you to check that you understand the important points of each week.
 They will be graded, but are open-notes and you can repeat them as many times as you like.

 The quizzes for this course are hosted on Canvas.
 You should see CPSC 225 listed under your courses.
 If you do not, please contact me as soon as possible.
 This course will also require you to complete several homework assignments where you will work independently applying the skills you have learned to complete some task.
 Information on each assignment is available on on the course web page.
 Lastly, there is a final exam that you will complete at the end of the course.
 The exam will be open-note, and not timed, but you will only have one attempt at it.

 The quizzes on each week’s material are due at midnight on Friday, at the end of that week.
 The due dates for assignments are spread out throughout the semester, but are always Fridays at midnight as well.
 The final exam for the class is due at the end of exam week.
 Late work will not be accepted for this course.
 However, all of the material for the course is posted at the start of the semester, so there is no reason that you can’t get ahead and complete the course early!